quicwg/ops-drafts/draft-ietf-quic-applicability.md

 will be re-bound, may indicate to the transport that is wishes to not expose a Connection ID.

-Server-generated Connection IDs must not encode any information other that that needed to route packets to the appropriate backend server(s): typically the identity of the backend server or pool of servers, if the data-center’s load balancing system keeps "local" state of all flows itself.
+Server-generated Connection IDs must not encode any information other than that needed to route packets to the appropriate backend server(s): typically the identity of the backend server or pool of servers, if the data-center’s load balancing system keeps "local" state of all flows itself.
 Care must be